appcelerator-archive/amp/docs/logs.md

   $ amp logs foo
 ```

-* To fetch the all the logs, including the infrastructure ones:
+* To fetch infrastructure logs:
 ```
   $ amp logs -i
 ```

-* To fetch the all the logs and display metadata associated with each entry:
+* To fetch all the logs and display metadata associated with each entry:
 ```
   $ amp logs -m
 ```